 Transform from a paraprofessional to a K-12 certified teacher with a bachelor's degree in Exceptional Child Education.
 Find your fearless.

 As a paraprofessional, you've seen how education can change lives.
 Your daily interactions have shown you the power of personalized learning.
-This degree builds on your experience, strengthening your skills and offering insights to enhance the difference you make for your students.
+This paraprofessional to teacher program builds on your experience, strengthening your skills and offering insights to enhance the difference you make for your students.
 You'll be even better equipped to support and advocate for students with diverse needs.

-Our pathways for paras program prepares you for the classroom through coursework on campus and fieldwork within schools.
+Our pathways for para to teacher program prepares you for the classroom through coursework on campus and fieldwork within schools.
 Be prepared and certified to teach and work with students with exceptional learning needs in K-12.

 - Flexible class schedules accommodate your work commitments